-Next week President Obama will appear at an international climate summit in Copenhagen.
-A few weeks ago, he pledged his administration would work toward reducing greenhouse gas emissions by about 17 percent below 2005 levels by 2020 and 83 percent by 2050.
+Before President Obama appeared at an international climate summit in Copenhagen, he pledged his administration would work toward reducing greenhouse gas emissions by about 17 percent below 2005 levels by 2020 and 83 percent by 2050.
 In June a House of Representatives’ bill had already approved these targets, but the full Senate still needs to address the issue.

 In November 2008, while still president-elect, Obama had sent a message to a bipartisan group of U.S. governors meeting in California.
 In it he said:

 Few challenges facing America--and the world--are more urgent than combating climate change.
 The science is beyond dispute and the facts are clear.
 Sea levels are rising.
 Coastlines are shrinking.
 We’ve seen record drought, spreading famine, and storms that are growing stronger with each passing hurricane season.

 Many Americans, however, don’t agree with President Obama that “the science is beyond dispute.”
 Not good enough for them are numerous reports since 1995 by the UN’s Intergovernmental Panel on Climate Change (IPCC), relying on more than 2,000 scientists worldwide, which cite increasing evidence of human-caused global warming.
 Not good enough is a May 2009 statement by the Academies of Science of the USA, other G-8 countries, and the five leading emerging economies (Brazil, China, India, Mexico and South Africa).
 It cited the IPCC’s 2007 declaration that “large reductions in the emissions of greenhouse gases, principally CO2 [carbon dioxide], are needed soon to slow the increase of atmospheric concentrations, and avoid reaching unacceptable levels” and that “the need for urgent action to address climate change is now indisputable.”
 Skeptics continue to insist, however, that scientists are “split” on the question.